mcrossover97/rktmse/README.md

 # Installation

-To use this application, you should have both [MOOSE](https://mooseframework.inl.gov/) and [Reaktoro](https://reaktoro.org/) frameworks installed.
+To use this application, you should have both [MOOSE](https://mooseframework.inl.gov/) and [Reaktoro](https://reaktoro.org/) installed.

 ## MOOSE Installation